ndanielsen/intermediate-cli-git-github/materials/2-git-branch.md

 ### Github Issue

-Let's take a look at it together.
+Let's take a look at the [card](https://github.com/ndanielsen/nicecream.github.io/issues/1) together.

-Let's compare the `index.html` that is in the `master` branch.
+In doing this, we should compare the `index.html` is our current `master` branch with the ticket.
 We can open up the `index.html` in our browser to see it.

+### Exercise

+Compare the image in the [card](https://github.com/ndanielsen/nicecream.github.io/issues/1) with the current `index.html` in the master branch.

 ### Creating a branch

-With an assignment to workon, let's create a branch to add the tagline onto our page.
+With an assignment to work on, let's create a branch to add the tagline onto our page.

 ```
  $ git branch 1-add-tag-line